 More stylish than Willys' earlier brochure, 62-17 was still aimed more at the industrial than the consumer market.
 The dramatic artist's illustration in the centerfold, showing a 3B splashing into a water crossing, has an excavation site rather than a fishing camp in the background.

 Flanking the illustration are two sets of three photographs (below).
-The bottom left photo appears to be the model for the drawing on the cover.
-Two of the other photos were provided by CJ3B.info for use in a series of Jeep magazine advertisements in 2002.
+The bottom left photo appears to possibly be the model for the drawing on the cover.
+Two of the other photos were later provided to an advertising agency by CJ3B.info for use in a series of Jeep magazine advertisements in 2002.

 Text in the photo captions includes the following:

 "Padded cushion seats comfortably hold two b-i-g men up front.
 Gauges are positioned for rapid, easy reading.